Empty set: Properties

 By the definition of subset, the empty set is a subset of any set A. That is, every element x of $\varnothing$ belongs to A. Indeed, if it were not true that every element of $\varnothing$ is in A, then there would be at least one element of $\varnothing$ that is not present in A. Since there are no elements of $\varnothing$ at all, there is no element of $\varnothing$ that is not in A. Any statement that begins "for every element of $\varnothing$" is not making any substantive claim; it is a vacuous truth.
 This is often paraphrased as "everything is true of the elements of the empty set."

 In the usual set-theoretic definition of natural numbers, zero is modelled by the empty set.

 Operations on the empty set

-When speaking of the sum of the elements of a finite set, one is inevitably led to the convention that the sum of the elements of the empty set is zero.
+When speaking of the sum of the elements of a finite set, one is inevitably led to the convention that the sum of the elements of the empty set (the empty sum) is zero.
 The reason for this is that zero is the identity element for addition.
-Similarly, the product of the elements of the empty set should be considered to be one (see empty product), since one is the identity element for multiplication.
+Similarly, the product of the elements of the empty set (the empty product) should be considered to be one, since one is the identity element for multiplication.

 A derangement is a permutation of a set without fixed points.
 The empty set can be considered a derangement of itself, because it has only one permutation ($0!=1$), and it is vacuously true that no element (of the empty set) can be found that retains its original position.